 At our Dog Schools, we teach lots of ways to prevent dogs from developing anxiety, equipping dogs with vital skills for all sorts of situations, and ultimately less overall anxiety.
 We also have some fun training ideas for you to try out at home.

 As well as running Dog School classes to help equip dogs to deal with challenges they might face, some of our dogs currently looking for their forever homes have issues with anxiety.
 Our Training and Behaviour Advisors will work closely with the dogs to help teach them to cope, but this can take time so we will need to work with their new owners to continue their training.

-How else we are supporting Mental Health Awareness Week
+How else we are supporting World Mental Health Day

 Homeless people are nearly twice as likely as the general population to experience mental health problems.
 We support homeless dog owners through our Hope Project by funding vet treatment and encouraging hostels to accept dogs.